Secure shredding Glossary

 Paper-based Materials.
 Office paper, light cardboard and similar material such as stationery, envelopes, file folders etc. Excludes Non-Paper Materials.

 Plastic Media.
 Items such as Microfilm / Microfiche, Magnetic Media, Compact, Floppy and or Digital Video Disks, Magnetic Cartridges, VHS & Cassette Tapes and X-Rays.
 Iron Mountain accepts such media if collected separately for secure destruction by third party processing as a special work order.
+Iron Mountain will also invoice customers for non-paper destruction when non-paper assets are found in cartons marked for secure destruction.
+The rate for such destructions will equal the third party destruction rate minus any charges already incurred by the customer for standard paper shredding of the same carton.

 Pound.
 A non-standard pricing measurement used for pricing certain secure shredding programs.
 Iron Mountain estimates weight based upon approximate paper volume collected from an individual container and the average weight of paper at full volume for that container type.
 For cartons, the weight is the Iron Mountain assigned weight of paper for that Carton type.